fromzeroedu/from-flask-to-quart-course/manuscript/5 QuartFeed (PostgreSQL DB FriendFeed Clone).md

 We begin by installing the requirements.
 Edit `pyproject.toml` and change the name of the application to "quartfeed_app".
 [Save the file](https://fmze.co/fftq-5.2.7).

-Next we install the poetry packages by doing: `poetry install`.

-For local development I will leave the `.quartenv` as is, since they have generic names that we can use for any Quart application.

-Now let's go ahead and rename the `counter` directory to `user` since that will be the first module we will be working on.
+Now let's go ahead and rename the `counter_app` directory to `user_app` since that will be the first module we will be working on.

 Next open the `models.py` file inside the new `user` folder.